 Before using this Excel file for the first time, or after changing your model name, make sure that a manual export of data is done via ProcessModel.
 From your model, click Tools \ Export Data, click ‘Yes’ to all prompts until the data export file opens, close the data file and then use this Excel file.

 Click Enable Content if prompted

-Once the Scheduled ArrivalsInput vx-x Excel file opens click the 1.
+- Setup the Excel File: Once the Scheduled ArrivalsInput vx-x Excel file opens click the 1.
 Setup button.
-This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled route from the active model and create new tabs for each entity.
+This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled arrival from the active model and create new tabs for each entity.
 In our case we only have one entity called Part.

 If you have multiple entities with a Scheduled route and only want to update one or more of the entities schedule you can delete the tabs of other entities.
 Make sure that you keep the tab with the buttons, change the name of the tab to reflect the name of another entity if the current entity name on the tab with buttons is not what you want to update, make sure that you keep the naming format: Ent (Entity-Name).

 - Copy your attribute names into the Excel file, from cell C7 onwards.
 Sample data is included.

 - Copy your raw data into the Excel file, from cell A7 onwards.
 Make sure that you add all the attributes needed in your model and provide relevant values for them.
 Sample data is included.

 Have UK dates and time?
 Use the UK Dates Converter